Mohit1108/foodrecipe/README.md

 <br>
 The app fetches recipe data from the Edamam API and displays recipe cards with recipe labels and images.
 Users can click on a recipe card to view a modal popup with detailed information about the recipe, including ingredients and preparation instructions.
 <br> <br>
 Food Recipe App is designed with responsiveness in mind, ensuring a seamless user experience across different devices.
-The codebase is hosted on GitHub, and the live version of the app can be accessed at <br><br>**LINK -  https://food-recipe-mohit.netlify.app**
+The codebase is hosted on GitHub, and the live version of the app can be accessed at <br><br>**LINK - 1. https://recipe.mohitgoyal.in/ <br> 2. https://food-recipe-mohit.netlify.app**
 <br>
 # Features of Food Recipe App:
 **1. Recipe Search:** Search for your favorite recipes using keywords or specific ingredients.<br>